“Quiet! Listen and sit down!” screeches out.

 Further down the hallway I pass Miss Jones English class.
 As I peek in every head is down, busily working.
 I feel a pang of jealousy as I remember the principal’s praise for Miss Jones in the last staff meeting, “She keeps her students engaged from bell-to-bell.”
-His tone had an admonishing ring to it.
+His tone had an admonishing ring in my hears.
 Miss Jones was tough and ruled with an iron fist.
 In her classes it was her way or the highway.

 I looked around self-consciously and wondered if I was losing my mind.
 After all this man, arguably the greatest educational reformer of all time had been dead for sixty years!
 John matter-of-factly said “I appear to teachers and students from time to time to find out what is going on in schools.”
 He looked down at the floor and sighed.
 He seemed sad.